johnsonjh/dps8m-proxy/README.md

 ## License

-* The `dps8m-proxy` program is made available under the terms of the [MIT License](https://opensource.org/license/mit), with some bundled example and miscellaneous files distributed under the terms of the [MIT No Attribution License](https://opensource.org/license/mit-0).
+* The `proxy` program is made available under the terms of the [MIT License](https://opensource.org/license/mit), with some bundled example and miscellaneous files distributed under the terms of the [MIT No Attribution License](https://opensource.org/license/mit-0).